Nicaragua charges journalist with money laundering | DW | 25.08.2021

 Chamorro is a critic of President Daniel Ortega's administration and has gone into hiding in neighboring Costa Rica.

 He is also the brother of opposition leader Cristiana Chamorro and politician Pedro Joaquin Chamorro.
-All three siblings stand accused of mooney laundering.
+All three siblings stand accused of money laundering.

 Cristiana has been under house arrest since June and Pedro has been in detention for two months.